regisftm/owasp-toronto/demo/05-security-policy.md

 #### Kubernetes policy precedence
 When you create a Kubernetes NetworkPolicy (KNP) and a Calico policy in the same cluster, Calico will automatically assign the KNP a default order number of `1000` since Kubernetes policy resources do not provide an explicit way to set the order of policy evaluation and enforcement.

-If you want the KNP to be evaluated and enforced before any Calico policies, you will need to set the order number of your Calico policy to a value higher than `1000`.
+Suppose you want the KNP to be evaluated and enforced before any Calico policies.
+In that case, you will need to set the order number of your Calico policy to a value higher than `1000`.
 For example, you can set the order number of your Calico policy to `1001` or higher to ensure that it is evaluated and enforced after the KNP.

-> **Note:** It is important to carefully manage policy order in Calico to ensure that your policies are evaluated and enforced correctly in your Kubernetes cluster.
+> **Note:** It is essential to carefully manage policy order in Calico to ensure your policies are evaluated and enforced correctly in your Kubernetes cluster.

 #### Calico un-ordered policies
-You might now be wondering what happens when a Calico policy is created with an undefined order number?
+You might now wonder what happens when a Calico policy is created with an undefined order number.
-In such a case Calico policies will automatically have an order number equal to infinity, and if you have two or more of these policies the tie breaker rule will apply to determine their priority.
+In such a case, Calico policies will automatically have an order number equal to infinity, and if you have two or more of these policies, the tie breaker rule will apply to determine their priority.

 #### The tie breaker rule
 In a scenario where you have multiple Calico policies without an order number or with the same order number, Calico policy engine will use their name as a tiebreaker to determine the order of policy evaluation and enforcement.